|resources:||Home | Installation | Source Code | Members | Screenshots | Bugs | Test Plan|

 Customizing userContent.css to reskin the HTML popups

-As of version 0.5.12, the HTML popups are marked up with CSS styles.
-This means you can customize what they look like by modifing your $MOZ_USER_DIR/chrome/userContent.css file.
+As of version 0.5.12, the HTML popups can be styled by by modifing your $MOZ_USER_DIR/chrome/userContent.css file.
 The set of CSS classes and their uses are given in the following table.

 |CSS Class Name||Where it's Used|

 |dict-database||The style that encloses the name of the database from which the definition comes.
 This is already enclosed in bold tags (<B>), so you may want to add font-weight: normal; to your style sheet.|

 |dict-definition||The style that encloses the definintion of each word.
 This is enclosed in code tags (<CODE>), so you may be unable to change the font that is used.|